Java: Gridbag Layout Manager (swing)

 Prepare for gridbag:

-This Layout Manager can be complicated, but once you understand the basics, it can become routine, or if you wish, cut and paste.
+This Layout Manager can be complicated, but once you understand the basics, it can become routine.
+If you wish, cut and paste.

 *All work pertains to the code example below*